simongeilfus/Cinder-Gx/README.md

 So far the philosophy has been to wrap as little as possible.
 The `Diligent` namespace has been aliased inside the `cinder::graphics` namespace for convenience and some of the common interfaces have been typedefed.
 Apps created with the `RendererGx` renderer have a default immediate context (Direct3D11 style) that has been conveniently exposed as global functions, which allows easy access to things such as `gx::clear`, `gx::draw`, etc...
 Most of that work lives inside `cinder/graphics/wrapper.h`

 Just like Vulkan and DX12, `Diligent` functions take all sort of very verbose `Desc` and `CreateInfo` objects which tends to make any initialization long and sometimes tedious.
-Those classed have been lightly wrapped through inheritance to give them a more familiar named parameter interface.
+Those classed have been lightly wrapped through inheritance to give them a more familiar "named parameter" interface.
 Inheritance allows compatibility with raw `Diligent` and wrapping those classes gives us more flexibility on what we think are reasonnable default values (which seems to be already the case in Diligent most of the time).

 #### Build Instructions